laxmikantbpandhare/cmpe202/README.md

 Lab 7 -> Added .asta and .png files of a class diagram for Custom Burger in output folder.
 Also added source code in folder.

 Lab8 -> Added code changes for input mask.
 Implements Decorator Pattern for adding Spaces and Slash.

+Lab9 -> Calculated price of each burger and printed it.
+Applied Strategy pattern with and without Lambda function.